kengz/openai_lab/source/includes/_DEVELOPMENT.md

 }
 ```

 2\. for discrete variable, specify a list of the values to search over (since it is finite anyway) in the `experiment_spec.param_range`.
+This will automatically be sorted when read into `HyperOptimizer` to ensure ordering.
 Example:

 ```json